jugne/Structured-coalescent/README.md

 <br>

-The main contrast in the setup to previous analyses is that we include additional information about the sampling location of sequences.
+Since out population structure is defined geographically, we include additional information about the sampling location of sequences.
 Sequences were taken from patients in Hong Kong and New Zealand.
-We can specify these sampling locations by going to **Tip Locations** in BEAUti and guessing the locations.
-Use here the second group after splitting the names on the character "_".
+We can specify these sampling locations:

+> Switch to **Tip Locations** tab in BEAUti
+> Select **Guess**
+> Select **split on character", leave the character as "_" and take group 2

 After guessing the tip locations, the column **Location** should contain the entries Hong Kong and New Zealand (Figure [3](#fig:sampling_locations)).

 <figure>
 	<a id="fig:sampling_locations"></a>